sophWillis/Fitt/README.md

   <img width="100" alt="Screenshot 2021-08-31 at 08 47 25" src="https://user-images.githubusercontent.com/38283239/131463882-2078d77d-09b1-4fad-8d05-18e8041de4d7.png">
 </div>

-The user can sign in or log in.
+The user can sign in, log in and toggle the light/dark theme.
 This page only renders when a user is logged out.

 ### Login.js